 https://birding-experience.com/wp-content/uploads/2022/01/Amazonie-Cuyabeno-Buse-a-echasse-Geranospiza-caerulescens-DSC_9591-1240x700.jpg

-Early in the morning we take our rowing boats back to the canals leading us to the Napo River.
-At the border of the National Park, our motorized dugout will be waiting for us to go up the Napo river where we will be able to enjoy our last observations.
-Arrival at Coca city around noon for our flight to Quito airport.
+Early in the morning, we take our rowing boats back to the canals, leading us to the Napo River.
+At the border of the National Park, our motorized dugout will be waiting for us to go up the Napo River, where we can enjoy our last observations.
+We arrive in the city of Coca around noon for our flight to Quito airport.

 End of our services.